jacketizer/libnmea/README.md

 `NMEA_STATIC` - If defined, it forces libnmea to be built with static parser module loading (see next chapter).
-It should contain a comma seperated list of parser modules (ex: NMEA_STATIC=GPRMC,GPGGA).
+It should contain a comma seperated list of parser modules to be included in the build, ex: `NMEA_STATIC=GPRMC,GPGGA`.

 Static build
 ------------

-It is possible to link the parser modules statically at build time which is useful when a dynamic loader isn't available.
+It is possible to statically link the parser modules at build time which is useful when a dynamic loader isn't available.
 To do this, the environment variable `NMEA_STATIC` must be defined along with a comma-seperated list of selected parser modules to include in the library.
 Note that both dynamic and